The Aim of the Learning Support Department

 (c) Gartree High School’s approach to teaching pupils with special educational needs:

-Classroom based support and intervention can take place in 1:1, small groups or whole class settings.
-Subject based interventions are usually provided by subject specialist staff.
-Classroom based support is available through a team of experienced Teaching Assistants.
-Literacy intervention occurs through timetabled lessons and activities, intending to enhance and revisit the basic skills that some pupils struggle with.
+Classroom-based support and intervention take place in whole-class settings.
+Subject-based interventions are usually provided by subject specialist staff.
+Classroom-based support is available through a team of experienced Learning Support Assistants.
+Literacy intervention occurs through timetabled lessons with a subject specialist, and students will not be taken out of curriculum time to partake in intervention sessions.
+Intervention is intended to enhance and revisit the basic skills that some pupils struggle with.
 Classroom differentiation is used to enable all pupils to make progress, and dyslexia-friendly strategies are routinely applied.
 There is a variety of technologies used to enhance the opportunities for pupils in their learning.

 (d) How we adapt the curriculum and learning environment for pupils with special educational needs:

 A variety of adaptations can be made to meet the needs of our pupils.
 We have a modern building, with equipment built in that can adapt in size and height, such as tables in science and hobs in food technology.
 There are two lifts at both ends of the building for pupils with physical disabilities.
 Dyslexia-friendly strategies, such as coloured backgrounds on worksheets, clear labelling and extra time to complete tasks are applied for pupils with specific learning difficulties.
 Microphones are worn by staff when teaching pupils who have a radio system to assist their hearing impairment.
-Where SEN pupils have a reading standardised score that is significantly lower than average, literacy intervention groups are implemented in the Learning Support Department – with opportunities for regular reading with staff at registration.
-Differentiation of learning objectives and tasks are applied in classrooms to ensure all pupils are able to make progress within their ability range.
-We ensure our learning is fun through high-quality teaching and learning, as well in developing our pupils into positive citizens through our enriched curriculum.
+Scaffolding of learning objectives and tasks are applied in classrooms to ensure all pupils are able to make progress within their ability range.
+We ensure our learning is fun through high-quality teaching and learning, and enable our pupils to become positive citizens through our enriched curriculum.
 Gartree High School will ensure that every pupil fulfils their potential, enjoys their learning experiences and develops a positive set of values, personal learning and thinking skills.

 (e) How we provide additional support for learning that is available to pupils with special educational needs:

 Pupils with EHCPs are given access to an additional adult in class, the amount of support depending on the nature of the pupil’s difficulties.
-Additional adults are used flexibly to help groups and individual pupils with a long-term goal of developing independent learning skills.
-Small group work, including friendship groups, social and communication groups and literacy groups, are implemented to meet specific pupil need within the Learning Support Department.
+Additional adults are used flexibly to support pupils with a long-term goal of developing independent learning skills.
+All students with an EHCP will have a Key Worker (shared with other pupils) who will assist with communication between home and school.
+Key Workers are not one-to-one support for students.

 (f) Activities that are available for pupils with special educational needs in addition to those available in accordance with the curriculum: